Character is Destiny: Can Role-Playing Language Agents Make Persona-Driven Decisions?: Analysis

-\paragraph{How do models make decisions based on historical data?} Table \ref{tab:main_result} reports the accuracy results of baseline methods on the future prediction task in our dataset.
-Several observations can be made: First, the performance of the combined methods outperforms the use of a single one, suggesting that both holistic and detailed data of characters are important in final decision-making.
-Second, when provided with a gold explanation, the accuracy consistently exceeds 90\%, indicating the rationality of these explanations in the data.
+Table \ref{tab:main_result} presents the accuracy results of different RPLA methods on the \dataset.
+Additionally, we evaluate the results when the model is provided with gold motivation, and several observations can be made: First, the method that uses both Description and Memory surpasses the one that uses only one, suggesting that both holistic and detailed data of key characters are essential in final decision-making.
+Second, when gold motivation is provided, the accuracy consistently exceeds 80\%, indicating the rationality of these motivations in the data.
 Third, the performance gap among different LLMs is not significant while reasoning the answer.
-This indicates that the main factor for the result is the generated profile, rather than reasoning ability.
+This indicates that the main factor for the result is the generated profile rather than reasoning ability.
+Last, \method outperforms the method that directly concatenates Description and Memory by 5.03\%, proving its effectiveness.
+This scenario-specific profile better assists RPLA in decision-making.

-\paragraph{How do humans make decisions based on historical data?} We invite three native English-speaking university students to participate in a test where we select six novels they have never heard of before.
-Each novel has between 5 to 10 characters and their corresponding multiple-choice questions.
-We test three groups, allowing them to make choices after reading all content before the decision nodes: model-generated description + embedding-retrieved memories or human description + embedding-retrieved memories, as shown in Table \ref{tab:human}.
-The results indicate that humans have a strong ability to make choices after reading the original text.
-When provided with the compressed content, human performance is slightly better than GPT-4.
-This indicates a considerable scope for enhancing our method, particularly in acquiring information from the original text that impacts the characters.
+\paragraph{Humans are Good Decision-makers} We invite three native English-speaking university students to take a test in which we select six novels they have never heard of before.
+Each novel has between 3 to 5 characters and their corresponding multiple-choice questions.
+We provide each person with three data sets for each key character in two books: the full original text before the decision point, direct concatenation Description and Memory result, and the result from \method.
+As shown in Table \ref{tab:human}, compared to direct concatenation, the \method results are easier for humans to understand.
+Additionally, humans slightly outperform GPT-4 in reasoning answers based on the profiles, indicating that humans can understand subtle character decisions better than models.
+When given the raw text, humans can achieve an accuracy rate of 92.01\%, suggesting there is still significant room for improvement in RPLA methods.

-\paragraph{Do LLMs know the plot following the node in advance?} Data leakage poses a significant challenge for our benchmarks since the novel data we utilize might have appeared in the pre-training set.
-We aim for the model to forget relevant plots as much as possible.
-To this end, we adopt the entity replacement strategy.
-During the evaluation, we replace character names with placeholders like \textit{[character A]}.
-Further, we replace placenames and some distinctive phrases that could lead to data leakage, such as the iconic sentence ``For you, a thousand times over'' from the novel ``The Kite Runner''.
-We utilize GPT-4 to identify these potential leakages and have applied rules to replace them.